L-lysine For Cats: Overview, Dosage & Side Effects

 Lysine is considered one of the essential amino acids, along with tryptophan, methionine, and a few others.
 Examples of some non-essential amino acids include alanine, glutamine, and arginine.

-The basis of lysine’s role in helping with feline herpesvirus is that it competes with arginine in its role with herpes viruses.
+One way that Lysine is proposed to work to help cats is that it competes with arginine in its role with herpes viruses.
 Arginine is believed to be required for producing infective viral particles that allow a herpes virus to infect a host.
 When lysine is incorporated into the virus and outcompetes arginine, the virus is then thought to become less infective.

 What Does L-lysine Do For Cats?